-The Saputo Promise consists of 7 Pillars that form our approach to social, environmental and economic performance.
-Based on our values and our stakeholders' concerns, our Pillars allow us to focus our efforts where it matters.
+Our Saputo Promise is at the heart of our business and consists of seven Pillars that form our approach to social, environmental and economic performance.
+Based on our values and our stakeholders' concerns, our Pillars allow us to focus our efforts where they matter most.